QB Sam Darnold starts over fresh with Panthers offense - WHIZ News

 McCaffrey gives Darnold a great check-down option if he does find trouble in the pocket.

 Two years ago, McCaffrey became only the third NFL player in history to have 1,000 yards rushing and receiving in the same season.
-McCaffrey missed 13 games last year with various injuries but said he’s ready to return.
+McCaffrey missed 13 games last year with various injuries but said he has no lingering injuries.

-“I feel good.
-I feel really good,” said McCaffrey, who participated fully in practice.
-“I’m back to 100 percent and feel ready to roll.’’
+“I feel good, I feel really good,” McCaffrey said.
+“I’m back to 100% and feel healthy and ready to roll.”

 NOTE: McCaffrey considered switching to No. 5 this season — the number he wore at Stanford — but reconsidered after learning just how much it would cost him.
 He wouldn’t rule on a jersey number change at a later date. … The Panthers are considering moving Jeremy Chinn to safety, but also expect him to see time at linebacker. … Defensive end Brian Burns (shoulder) and Chinn (knee) did not participate in drills as both recover from offseason cleanup surgeries. … Rhule said the Panthers are trying to set up joint practices with the Indianapolis Colts this summer.